kevin-yiran-zhou/TrafficSignRecognition/README.md

       - You may need to change the GOOGLE_DRIVE_PATH depending on where you put them.
       - Run .ipynb file
   - ## YOLOv5: by Zheng Wang
-      -
+      - GTSRB_YOLOv5.ipynb
   - ## ST-CNN: by Qizhang Shen
-      - Optional: download pred.csv from this repo.
-It is the trained result.
-      - Download or copy FTSRB_STCNN.ipynb from this repo.
+      - Download or copy GTSRB_STCNN.ipynb from this repo.
       - Create a shortcut to [this dataset](https://drive.google.com/drive/folders/13OmO7R4bavH7GvDK5zwGHdUl_WXMb1GR?usp=sharing) on your Google Drive
       - You may need to change the GOOGLE_DRIVE_PATH depending on where you put them.
       - Run .ipynb file